MaLSAMi/documentation/docs/data-generation/datageneration.md

 ### data_parser.py

-The entire taskset data is stored in the log files for bookeeeping.
+The entire taskset data is stored in the log files for bookkeeping.
 For analysis, this file parses the log files in the chosen directory and stores into a databse.
 SQLite was used in this implementation but functionality for other mySQL databases should be possible as well.
 SQL is recommended because of the ease of querying and the connection between the databases.

-The database consists of these four Tables:
+The database consists of these three Tables:

 1] Job